mirage335/gEDA_designer/README.md

 See the end of the file for license conditions.
 See license.txt for gEDA_designer license conditions.

-Designer scripts using gEDA.
+Designer scripts using and supplementing gEDA , and similar.
 Design typical assembled circuits.
 Output typical manufacturing specifications.
 Part of gEDA_producer successor to gedaProduction .

 # Usage